objetos/p5.quadrille.js/README.md

 new p5(sketch)
 ```

-You're ready to create, display, and manipulate grid-based visuals.
+You’re now ready to build and run grid-based sketches using modules and a bundler like Vite.

 # Algorithms & Performance